mikavir/heartcare-hub/README.md

 - **Map to the hospitals and contact information**

-    - Information about the centers' locations is available on the dedicated location page.
+    - Information about the centres' locations is available on the dedicated location page.
 You can find the address, contact details, and a hospital image for easy recognition.
 Additionally, there's an embedded Google Maps feature to enable users to quickly determine the hospital's proximity.
 This information is valuable for users considering these hospitals for employment, as they can assess accessibility and convenience.

 ![screenshot](documentation/feature04.png)